adulau/minimal-webindexer/README.md

 ==================

 minimal-webindexer is a simple web indexer for static web pages. minimal-webindexer is written in Python.
-At the current stage, the indexer only indexs a list of URLs from a sitemap file.
+At the current stage, the indexer only indexes a list of URLs from a sitemap file.

 Requirements